MCSManager/Documentation/tutorial/simple-reverse-proxy.md

 # Reverse Proxy

-This tutorial demonstrate how to use Nginx as a reverse proxy.
+This tutorial demonstrates how to use Nginx as a reverse proxy.

-**Prerequisites**: Nginx installed, MCSManager installed.
+**Prerequisites**: Nginx and MCSManager.

-## Notice
+## Before you start

-Reverse proxies are for advanced users.
-This is not required for MCSM to work.
+> Reverse proxies are for advanced users.
+This is NOT REQUIRED for MCSM to work.
 If you do not know what you are doing, DO NOT PROCEED.

 ## Configure reverse proxy